2015–16 2. Liga (Slovakia)

 The 2015–16 2.
-Liga (Slovakia) season, named DOXXbet liga due to sponsorship reasons, was the 23rd edition of the second tier Slovakian league system annual football competition in Slovakia, since its establishment in 1993.
+Liga (Slovakia) season, named DOXXbet liga due to sponsorship reasons, was the 23rd edition of the second tier Slovak league system annual football competition in Slovakia, since its establishment in 1993.

 For the second time in its history, 24 teams contested in two groups, with the top six sides from each of group advanced to the next round.